DianQK/Flix/README.md

 </table>

 Until now, we just use one provider to generate one cell.
-We can create a provider for a group of cells.
+We can also create a provider for a group of cells.

 <table>
   <tr>